Check your lotto tickets! There's around $4.7 million in unclaimed prizes in Ontario

 But if the tickets were part of the national draw, such as Lotto 6/49, unclaimed winnings are paid out to winners for future games.

-By emaill, OLG spokesperson Tony Bitoni said people buying tickets should check their tickets fairly soon after a draw.
-"Our best advice is – check you tickets as soon as the draw is complete – within 24 hours of the draw," he wrote.
+OLG spokesperson Tony Bitonti said people buying tickets should check their tickets fairly soon after a draw.
+"Our best advice is – check you tickets as soon as the draw is complete – within 24 hours of the draw," he said in an emailed statement.